slivero/HTML5-getUserMedia-Experiments/README.markdown

 These files are collected examples of using the getUserMedia JavaScript API (the HTML5 Device API replacement)

+## Requirements

+These demos currently require functionality not implemented in any mainstream mobile browser.
+There is a special build of opera mobile for android available at http://people.opera.com/richt/release/build/Opera_Mobile_11_LABS_device_orientation_preview_20110323.apk which is required to run the code found here.

 ## Files

 ### index.html